Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Introduction

-The explicit focus of Matter on security has motivated intense scrutiny from the security research community, resulting in a few vulnerabilities related to protocols and implementations, some of them promptly fixed throughout new releases of the standard (see Sect.~\ref{sec:related} for an overview).
-However, to the best of our knowledge, no existing research investigates the robustness of Matter-compliant communications to side-channel attacks, particularly to encrypted traffic analysis performed by passive actors possibly breaking the security or exploiting the absence of network security of lower-layer technologies (Wi-Fi, Thread).
 Although Matter explicitly recommends enabling security at the lowest layers of the protocol stack, MAC-layer security in IoT protocols is often disabled, either by default by manufacturers or on-purpose by users to reduce overhead and energy consumption while increasing performance~\cite{bitdefender2023},~\cite{kaspersy2023},~\cite{libelium_2023}.
-Even when enabled, network security relies on the secrecy of user passwords: there is extensive research demonstrating that users frequently pick weak passwords, tend to reuse and share them quite easily, and are frequently victims of password breaches~\cite{lim2025_arxiv},~\cite{broadbandgenie}.
+Even when enabled, network security relies on the secrecy of user passwords: there is extensive research demonstrating that users frequently pick weak passwords, tend to reuse and share them quite easily, and are frequently victims of password breaches, especially with IoT devices~\cite{rezaei2026_eurosp},~\cite{lim2025_arxiv},~\cite{broadbandgenie}.
 Encrypted traffic analysis has been shown to be an effective tool for leaking information from many IoT technologies~\cite{acar2020_wisec}.
 However, its potential impact for Matter is magnified by its cross-technology and cross-vendor design.
 Indeed, attacks on Matter apply to all vendors using this standard in their devices, representing a much more powerful threat.
-Similarly, while breaking lower layer passwords in non-Matter scenarios could expose only the specific vendor and vendor-specific protocol details, the impact on Matter is potentially much larger.
-These considerations motivate the Main Research Question (MRQ) driving this work:
+Similarly, while encrypted traffic analysis in non-Matter scenarios could expose only the specific vendor and vendor-specific protocol details, the impact on Matter is potentially much larger.
+These considerations motivate our Main Research Question (MRQ):